ShriSriv1010/myportfolio/README.md

   git clone git@github.com:ankitjha-webdev/portfolio.git
   ```

-- Navigate to `cd portfolio---react`  directory.
+- Navigate to `cd portfolio`  directory.

 - To install all the app dependencies on the command line run
 - ```